jdmartin86/jdmartin86.github.io/index.md

 I am a Research Scientist at Intel AI and an Adjunct Professor at the University of Alberta.

-My goal is to establish conceptual and mathematical foundations for the science of artificial intelligence.
+My goal is to establish the conceptual and mathematical foundations for the science of artificial intelligence.

-I value philosophically-grounded work with empirical cash-value.
-I often approach problems from first principles, by taking a philosophical position then translating it into mathematical claims which can be analyzed through theory and computational experiments.
+I value conceptually-grounded work with empirical cash-value.
+I often approach problems from first principles, by translating philosophical ideas into mathematical terms which can then be analyzed theoretically or with computational experiments.
 <h2 class="content-listing-header sans">NEWS</h2>
 **June, 2024:** Talk at Cohere for AI.
 **March, 2024:** Co-organizing an RLC Workshop: [Finding the Frame](https://sites.google.com/view/findingtheframe/).